EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-iterate-and-retrieve-a-multi_index-table-based-on-secondary-index.md

 ### 1. Define The bysec(...)
 Action

-Add to the definition of the multi-index table the `bysec` action which gets as parameter an account name.
-This will be the action which will retrieve the user object stored in the multi-index based on the name input parameter using the secondary index.
+Add an action to the definition of the multi-index table which takes as parameter an account name.
+This action will retrieve the user object stored in the multi-index based on the passed in account name parameter.
+The action will use the secondary index.

 ```cpp
   [[eosio::action]] void bysec( name secid );